vkakerbeck/tbp.monty/docs/contributing/why-contribute.md

 - You want to solve a task that requires quick, continuous learning and adaptation.
 - You want to better understand the brain and principles underlying our intelligence.
 - You want to work on the future of AI.
-- You want to be part of a truely unique and special project.
+- You want to be part of a truly unique and special project.

 Here is a list of concrete output you may get out of working on this project.